See phased return-to-campus and COVID-19 information.

 Residents of the Women's Services and Gender Resource Center and Student Government co-hosted an LVC community walk-out and march through campus and downtown Annville.
 The march was a statement against hatred and discrimination, and an assertion of inclusivity and acceptance.
 An estimated 800 students, faculty, and staff participated.

 Published a schedule of facilities projects that address accessibility to campus buildings and other needs, such as All-Gender restrooms.
 To date, automatic openers for restrooms in the Allan W. Mund College Center, Clyde A. Lynch Memorial Hall, and Neidig-Garber Science Center have been added, as well as to the entrance of Vernon and Doris Bishop Library.
-Plans are underway to expand these improvements to the exterior of Bertha Brossman Blair Music Center (May 2017) and restrooms in Bishop (summer 2017).
+These improvements were expanded to the exterior of Bertha Brossman Blair Music Center and restrooms in Bishop Library.

 Numerous single-use bathrooms and restrooms converted to All-Gender, including int he Dellinger, Funkhouser, Hammond, Keister, Marquette, Mary Capp Green, and Stanson residence halls.
 Spaces were also converted to All-Gender in other campus building, including the Bertha Brossman Blair Music Center, Carnegie Building, Fencil Studios, Maud P. Laughlin Hall, Clyde A. Lynch Memorial Hall, Frederic K. Miller Chapel, Allan W. Mund College Center, Rosemary Yuhas Commons, and Zimmerman Recital Hall.